Emad-H/Physical-Verification-using-SKY130/README.md

 A 5 day cloud based virtual training workshop conducted by VSD-IAT from 11<sup>th</sup> to 15<sup>th</sup> August.
 The link to the workshop webpage can be found [here](https://www.vlsisystemdesign.com/physical-verification-using-sky130/).
 Below is a brief, day-wise documentation about the topics covered in the course, along with my implementations of the lab sessions.

+>Note: Day 4 of the workshop consisted of demonstration lectures on OpenLane, and as such are not included in the contents of this documention.

 ## Table of Contents

   * [Day 1 - Introduction to SkyWater SKY130 and Open-Source EDA Tools](#day-1---introduction-to-skywater-sky130-and-open-source-eda-tools)